dsarrut/vvv/readme_dev.md

 # Developer Guide: VVV Architecture

-This application is a highly optimized medical image viewer built with Python, SimpleITK, and DearPyGui (DPG).
+This application is an optimized medical image viewer built with Python, SimpleITK, and DearPyGui (DPG).

-The architecture follows a strict **Model-View-Controller (MVC)** pattern.
-To maintain peak performance while handling massive 3D and 4D volumetric datasets, the application separates the heavy immutable physical data from the transient UI viewing state, and uses "dirty flags" to ensure the GPU only updates what has actually changed.
+The architecture follows a **Model-View-Controller (MVC)** pattern.
+To maintain performance while handling 3D and 4D volumetric datasets, the application separates the immutable physical data from the transient UI viewing state, and uses "dirty flags" to ensure the GPU only updates what has actually changed.

 ---